Anatomical bronchial stent with a slightly conical shape, graduated wall resistance and enhanced fixation capacity.

 Code CLASS

 The Stening® Class —also known as a conical bronchial stent or anatomical stent— is a device intended to keep the airway lumen open in conditions sufficient for ventilation.
-It has an elastic double-conical tubular structure, with anti-slip spurs arranged linearly in several rows and distributed across its diametrical surface in a symmetrically opposed pattern.
+It has a conical tubular structure, with anti-slip spurs arranged linearly in several rows and distributed across its diametrical surface and symmetrically opposed.

-Graduated resistance: to accompany the functionality and physiology of the bronchus, its wall resistance decreases progressively toward the distal end at a rate of 3% per centimeter of stent length.
-Enhanced fixation capacity: this property is favored by the existence of fixations aligned against the direction of possible unwanted displacement, whose number doubles those present in the straight stent model.
+Graduated resistance: to accompany the functionality and physiology of the bronchus, its wall resistance decreases progressively toward the distal end at a rate of 3% per centimeter of length, thanks to the double conicity of the stent.
+Enhanced fixation capacity: this property derives from the existence of newly designed fixations aligned against the direction of possible unwanted displacement.
+The number of fixations doubles those present in the straight stent model.

 Review the indications, available dimensions, instructions for use, care and warnings of the Stening® Class.